VauntDev/tqla/README.md

 }
 ```

-The test files also include examples on what can be done with tqla.
+The test files also include examples of what can be done with tqla.

 ### Text Templating Basics

 Tqla leverages golang text templating framework.
 Similar to the html/template package, tqla is a wrapper around text/templating that replaces values with db placeholders.

-Below are a few common examples to get you started with golang's text templating.
+Below are a few common examples to get you started with Golang's text templating.
 More information can be found at [text/templating](https://pkg.go.dev/text/template).

 #### Actions

-Actions represent data evaluations, functions, conditions and control loops.
+Actions represent data evaluations, functions, conditions, and control loops.
 Actions are represented by `{{ <action> }}`.

 #### Conditions